Our coaches are the heart of our club.

-Olof Hedberg (not to be mistaken for Olaf the Snowman from Frozen) has been Head Coach for SNSC for two seasons.
+Olof Hedberg (not to be mistaken for Olaf the Snowman from Frozen) has been Head Coach for SNSC for three seasons.
 Originally a cross country skier from Sweden he reached 157th on FIS international ranking list.
 Before joining SNSC, Olof was the assistant coach for University of New Mexico and a hedge fund analyst in New York City.

 He "really has found a home" here in Summit and loves coaching and "giving back to the sport."
 On coaching for SNSC Olof says,"Nordic skiing changed my life, and I want the same experience for these athletes."

 When Olof is not coaching, which is very seldom, he is an Adventure Racer who races around the world.His most notible finish is 3rd place at World Championships in 2017.
 His number one focus is "working almost 24/7 to make SNSC one of the best ski clubs in the country"

 I first skied in the backyard of my parents house in northern New Hampshire when I was about 18 months old.
 We skied a lot around the local parks and ungroomed trails, but didn't know much about ski racing or race skis and I showed up for my first official ski practice in 7th grade with wooden skis with three-pin bindings and boots.
 I raced for 11 years from middle school through college.
 I coach because I love to ski and I believe in lifelong sports.
 This is my 12th season with SNSC and that is a little (totally) frightening.
 Aside from Nordic, I like other kinds of skiing, biking, running, hiking, writing, reading, baking, knitting, maps and movies.
 Fun facts: um...my favorite food is pizza.
 My dog's name is Saco.
 I have driven across the US 10 times.
 I have two younger sisters.